SchwarzIT/onyx/apps/docs/src/development/grid.md

 The grid layout is configured via the following classes.
 They must be set on the main element of your application.

-- `onyx-grid`: Sets up the Grid wrapper, which configures the grid layout depending on the breakpoint.
-Should be set on the main element of an application.
+- `onyx-grid`: Sets up the grid wrapper which configures the grid layout depending on the breakpoint.
+Should be set on the main element of the application.

 Additionally there are some optional modifier classes available.